manuquirozy/the-flixbook/README.md

-To run this project:
+#To run this project:

-# install dependencies
+install dependencies
-npm install
+#npm install

-# serve with hot reload at localhost:3000
+serve with at localhost:3000
-npm start
+#npm start